ttnghia/GraphicsTemplateApp/README.md

 * [ImGuizmo](https://github.com/CedricGuillemet/ImGuizmo)
 * [GLFW3](https://github.com/glfw/glfw)

 All libraries are provided in the form of submodules, and are already added in the cmake project.
+So, basically user doesn't need to install anything.
+Just open the cmake project and compile.

+# Template Applications
+There are three types of template applications:
+* Basic graphics application using Magnum OpenGL API and GLFW window
+* Graphics application with imgui
+* Graphics applicationi with imgui and pickable points